 When I work with families on their children’s health, I always work with the gut-brain connection and bring in the link to the immune system too.
 The connection is so vital between the gut and the brain, that really, it is easier to consider them as the same organ!

-The gut includes everyone from mouth to bottom, and also the liver.
+The gut includes everything from mouth to bottom, and also the liver.
 The brain also includes the central nervous system.
-When either the brain, the gut or the immune system are disrupted, this can cause issues elsewhere.
+When any of the brain, the gut or the immune system are disrupted, this can cause issues elsewhere.

 If the gut is out of whack, the immune system is out of whack and the brain is out of whack.

-If the immune system is out of whack, then so it the brain and the gut.
+If the immune system is out of whack, then so is the brain and the gut.

-And if the brain is out of whack, so is the immune system and the gut.
+And if the brain is out of whack, so are the immune system and the gut.
 Think of a time when you were really anxious about a performance or a test, and got diarrhoea!
-That’s an example of the brain affecting the gut.
+That’s an example of the brain effecting the gut.